Camp4 is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 Bone is too brittle and antler isn’t available in the right sorts of shape or size to be used for tomahawk handles.
 Also while heavily figured wood is sought after for knife handles with only very few exceptions it isn’t suitable for a tomahawk or hatchet handle.
 The beauty of burl wood handles and is in the woods imperfections, twisted grain and bark inclusions, all of these though are inherent weaknesses mitigated in a knife handle by the small size of the piece and the fact that they are bolted securely to the steel tang.
 A tomahawk handle will be around two feet long, keeping a piece of highly figured wood in one piece at that size would be difficult if not impossible and it would be heavy and weak.

 Full tang tomahawks don’t offer this same flexibility or comfort as their more traditional wooden handled cousins and if the handle does break they may be impossible to fix in the field.
 What they do offer though is some increased strength, although very little when you realize just how strong a hickory handle is.

-Just as with knives there can be some fierce debate about which blade steel is best but the requirements for a tomahawk is somewhat different to a knife.
+Just as with knives, there can be some fierce debate about which blade steel is best but the requirements for a tomahawk are somewhat different from a knife.
 Because tomahawks are used for chopping a blade as hard as most knife blades around 60 on the Rockwell hardness scale is likely to chip and suffer severe damage.

 The ‘hardness’ of a blade is measured on the Rockwell Scale, this scale measures the hardness of steel by applying first a small load and then a larger load using a 120° spheroconical diamond indenter.
 The difference in depth of these two indentations demonstrates the hardness of the steel.
 When testing knife steel the Rockwell hardness is denoted by the letters ‘HRC’.